Overview

 Journal Article

-Insights into canine rabies vaccination Disparities in Sierra Leone: A cross-sectional household study
+Insights into canine rabies vaccination disparities in Sierra Leone: a cross-sectional household study

 Mshelbwala, Philip P., Wangdi, Kinley, Bunting-Graden, Joseph A., Bamayange, Saidu, Adamu, Andrew M., Gupta, Suman D., Suluku, Rowland, Adamu, Cornelius S., Weese, J. Scott, Rupprecht, Charles E. and Clark, Nicholas J. (2024).
-Insights into canine rabies vaccination Disparities in Sierra Leone: A cross-sectional household study.
-Plos Neglected Tropical Diseases, 18 (7) ARTN e0012332, e0012332. doi: 10.1371/journal.pntd.0012332
+Insights into canine rabies vaccination disparities in Sierra Leone: a cross-sectional household study.
+PLoS Neglected Tropical Diseases, 18 (7) e0012332, 1-18. doi: 10.1371/journal.pntd.0012332

 2024